amitsingh-007/uglify-js-compiler/README.md

 # uglify-js-compiler

-This is a Javascript compiler to compile JS code into uglified JS code, just using 5 characters in total.
-You can also execute the uglified JS code right from the page itself.
+This is a JavaScript Compiler to compile any JavaScript code into a valid uglified transpiled JavaScript code.
+You can also execute the uglified JavaScript code right from the browser itself.

-Visit the [Uglify JS Compiler](https://amitsingh-007.github.io/uglify-js-compiler/) Vercel page to use the uglify JS compiler.
+Visit the [Uglify JS Compiler](https://amitsingh-007.github.io/uglify-js-compiler/) Vercel page to use the uglify JavaScript compiler.

 ## Development